dakhamohammed/alx-system_engineering-devops/0x01-shell_permissions/README.md

    - Shell script to switches the current user to the user betty.

 2. 1-who_am_i
-   - Shell script to prints the effective username of the current user.
+   - Shell script that prints the effective username of the current user.

+3. 2-groups
+   - Shell script that prints all the groups the current user is part of.